 For additional questions, please contact the program director, Dr. Leslie Wilson at email@example.com.

 Current research and references for the eCHECKUP TO GO are maintained on this website under Research.

-The Alcohol & Marijuana evidence-based harm reduction interventions were created in 2003 by psychologists at San Diego State University and the University of Texas.
+The Alcohol & Cannabis evidence-based harm reduction interventions were created in 2003 by psychologists at San Diego State University and the University of Texas.
 Born out of the mutual concerns of parents and mental health professionals, the original programs focused on students at colleges and universities.

-Drawing on Motivational Interviewing (Miller & Rollnick, 2002) and Social Norms Theory (Perkins & Berkowitz, 1986), the eCHECKUP TO GO Programs were designed to motivate individuals to reduce their destructive use of alcohol / marijuana and associated personal and community harms.
+Drawing on Motivational Interviewing (Miller & Rollnick, 2002) and Social Norms Theory (Perkins & Berkowitz, 1986), the eCHECKUP TO GO Programs were designed to motivate individuals to reduce their destructive use of alcohol / cannabis and associated personal and community harms.